How to Build a Fastio API Integration With Remix Applications

 Streaming multipart form data works well, but the fast upload is the one you never actually process.
 People already store their files in cloud services like Google Drive or Dropbox.
 Forcing them to download a file just to re-upload it to your Remix app is a waste of time.

-To set this up, change your frontend form to take a standard text input with the URL.
-Your Remix action grabs that text string and calls the Fast.io web-import endpoint.
-This saves your bandwidth and moves the file much faster.
+To set this up, change your frontend form to a text input for the URL.
+Your Remix action reads that string and posts it to /current/web_upload/.
+This saves your bandwidth and keeps the serverless function well under its time limit.

 Connecting AI Agents to Uploaded Files

-When you turn on Intelligence Mode for a Fast.io workspace, the system indexes new files automatically.
+Workspace intelligence indexes new files automatically.
 It extracts the text, creates summaries, and preps everything for semantic search.
-You don't have to build your own RAG pipeline from scratch because the built-in system handles the indexing.
+You don't have to build your own RAG pipeline from scratch because Ripley, the built-in RAG agent, can answer cited questions about those files.

 Evidence and Benchmarks for Streamed Uploads

-Moving file storage to Fast.io means your Remix application can run on smaller, cheaper server instances.
-You don't have to pay for large block storage volumes, and your Node.js processes need much less memory to run.
+Moving file storage to Fastio means your Remix application can run on smaller server instances.
+You don't have to keep large block storage volumes next to the Node.js process, and the action only has to forward pieces instead of owning the archive.

 Streaming uploads in Remix comes with a few common pitfalls.
 The most frequent issue is the "request body is already consumed" error.
 This happens if you try to read the request data more than once.
 The incoming request is a one-way stream.
 Once you pass it to unstable_parseMultipartFormData, you can't read it again anywhere else in your code.

 Timeouts are another issue for large file transfers.
 If a user on a slow connection uploads a huge video file, the serverless function hosting your Remix app might hit its execution time limit.
-To fix this, bump up the timeout settings in your hosting platform, or switch to direct client-to-cloud uploads for massive files.
+Bump up the timeout settings in your hosting platform, keep each POST small with the chunked session, or POST https://api.fast.io/current/web_upload/ (source_url, file_name, profile_id, profile_type, folder_id) so Fastio fetches the file and the bytes never pass through Remix.

 Frequently Asked Questions